 You will also encounter clients who become uncontactable.
 At this point, there isn’t much you can do apart from delivering your best work based on the information provided.
 Orders are marked as completed after 3 days, so you will still get paid for the time and effort invested.

 DON’T OVERVALUE OR UNDERVALUE YOUR SERVICES

 It can be hard to accept the fact that your services are essentially worth $5 on Fiverr.
 With competitors offering cutthroat prices, you might even consider undervaluing your services.
 However, competing on price will only result in a downward spiral and leave a bad taste in your mouth.
-In many instances, these so-called designers will come up with designs that are low quality or even worse, copied from others.
+In many instances these so-called designers will come up with designs that are low quality or even worse, copied from others.

-Instead, focus quality in order to justify costlier services.
+Instead, focus on quality in order to justify costlier services.
 Also, take advantage of Price Packages and Extras so as to entice clients to pay more for your services.

 Once you have build a solid reputation on Fiverr, you might actually be overwhelmed by too many orders.
 There’s nothing wrong with earning more income — but be careful not to burn yourself out.
 As the saying goes, slow and steady wins the race.
 Be sure to pace yourself and set turnaround times that won’t hurt your productivity and mental health.

 In addition, don’t be afraid to use the Vacation Mode or turn on Limit Orders in Queue to better manage orders, while continuing to provide great service.